 Where is it?

-ACI Marina Dubrovnik lies near the village of Komolac, about 2 Nm from the entrance to the port of Gruz and only 6 km from the old city nucleus.
+ACI Marina Dubrovnik lies near the village of Komolac, about 2 NM from the entrance to the port of Gruž and only 6 km from the old city core.
 It is open throughout the whole year.

-Dubrovnik is a city, port and tourist centre of the Southern Dalmatia, situated in a valley under the hill Srd.
-The indented coast offers tourists secluded bays with exotic pebbled beaches as well as steep cliffs exposed to the open sea.
+Dubrovnik is a city, port and tourist centre of Southern Dalmatia, situated in a valley under the hill Srđ.
+The indented coast offers sailing enthusiasts secluded bays with exotic pebbled beaches as well as steep cliffs exposed to the open sea.

-Dubrovnik lies in an area characterized by a typical Mediterranean climate with mild and wet winters and hot and dry summers.
+Dubrovnik lies in an area under the influence of Mediterranean climate with mild and wet winters and hot and dry summers.
 The average annual temperature is 17°C (62F), with January being the coldest (9°C, 48F) and August the warmest (25°C, 77F) month.
 The average sea temperature from May to September varies between 18 and 24°C (64 and 75F).
-Since the number of sun hours in Dubrovnik amounts to 2629 hours per year, Dubrovnik is one of the sunniest cities of the Southern Europe.
+Since the number of sunny hours in Dubrovnik amounts to 2629 hours per year, Dubrovnik is one of the sunniest cities of Southern Europe.

-Nowadays Dubrovnik is well-known for its first-rate hotels as well as many restaurants and konobas that offer specialities of home and international cuisine.
-Sportsmen and recreationists are offered sports terrains, but also equipment for mainland as well as water sports.
-The city is listed in the UNESCO World Heritage register and is one of the most attractive and famous Mediterranean cities.
+Nowadays Dubrovnik is well-known for its five-star hotels as well as many exclusive restaurants and konobas which offer specialities of local and international cuisine.
+The city is included in the UNESCO World Heritage list and is one of the most popular and beautiful Mediterranean cities.

 Departure point Dubrovnik

-Although not our permanent base, Dubrovnik is an attractive departure point offered by SailingEurope charter.
-You can choose between:
+Although it is not our permanent base, Dubrovnik is an attractive departure point offered by SailingEurope Charter.
+You can choose between 2 options: